timweiland/SelectedInversion.jl/README.md

 SelectedInversion.jl directly interfaces with CHOLMOD-based Cholesky factorizations, which are the default for sparse symmetric positive-definite matrices in Julia.
+It also supports factorizations obtained from LDLFactorizations.jl through a package extension.

 The algorithms implemented here are directly based on SelInv [1].
 The simplicial formulation is equivalent to the Takahashi recursions [2, 3].